enigmaticlogic/ML_algorithms/MWCG_Project/README.md

       current_atom = atom()
   ```

   The readPDB method performs this check for each atom, extracts all needed features, and adds the atoms to a list.
 This extraction required a great amount of familiarty with the data set to deal with situations such as the occupancy condition scenario described above.
-To construct the global feature from the nubmer of heavy atoms, one hot encoding was used with defined cutoffs representing various size categories.
+To construct the global feature from the number of heavy atoms, one hot encoding was used with defined cutoffs representing various size categories.
 After extracting the neccessary data about the atom from the PDB file, the readSTRIDE method pulls secondary features from data compiled by the STRIDE program based on the residue values of the atoms.

-  Once the list of atoms has been created, it is split up by element type in the split_atoms_by_element_type method.
+  Once the list of atoms has been created, it is split up by element type in the ```split_atoms_by_element_type``` method.
 This is done so that the rigidity indices (which are based on element pair interactions) can be computed.
 For each atom, this results in the creation of 9 features to be used in the RF/GBT models, as well as 3 (8,30) "image" feature inputs for the CNN model.

 </details>